 Ground Beef and Brussels Sprouts

 You can definitely use other ground meats like chicken or turkey.
-And if you’ve read this far but hate brussels sprouts, other veggies would work fine here.
+If you’ve read this far but hate brussels sprouts, other veggies would work fine here.
 I mentioned my ground beef and broccoli recipe above, as an example.
+And my low carb cheeseburger skillet uses radishes as a faux potato option.

-Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as alternatives.
+Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as other alternatives.

 And if you wanted to use chicken breast, check out my air fryer sweet chili chicken and brussels sprouts recipe.